mhsjacoby/HPDmobile/processing/process_audio/README.md

-# HPD-Inference-Audio ReadMe
+# HPDmobile-Processing-Audio

-This repository contains the processing and inferencing code for audio files used in the HPDmobile project.
+This repository contains the processing code for audio files used in the HPDmobile project.

 Helper files used:
 - gen_argparse.py